 Andrew George Scott once entertained the idea of following his father into the Anglican priesthood but settled on bushranging instead.
 Styling himself Captain Moonlite, he led a gang of young men on a crime spree across Victoria and into New South Wales.
 Eventually captured in a shootout, Scott was hung for his crimes on 20 January 1880.
 When he went to the gallows, he wore a ring woven from a lock of a gang member’s hair.
 Young James Nesbitt died attempting to lead police away from Scott during the shootout.

 Letters later discovered by historian Garry Wotherspoon indicate he and the young gang member were lovers.
 In 1995, authorities finally granted Scott his final wish, denied at the time of his death.
 They allowed the exhumation of his remains and reburial beside those of his James Nesbitt.

-Dr. Lilian Cooper and lifelong companion Miss Josephine Bedford arrived in Brisbane.
+Dr Lilian Cooper and lifelong companion Miss Josephine Bedford arrived in Brisbane in 1891.
 The two women took a leading role in the social, medical and philanthropic life of the Queensland capital for decades.
-They share a grave in Brisbane’s Toowong Cemetery.
+Lilian and Jo spent about six decades together.
+But that wasn’t enough for the two lovebirds.
+They decided to spend eternity in each other’s company and share a grave in Brisbane’s Toowong Cemetery.

 William Lygon, the 7th Earl of Beauchamp, seemed destined for a life of greatness when an aging Queen Victoria appointed him Governor of New South Wales at the age of just 27.